nfinit/ansibench/README.md

           [CoreMark](http://github.com/nfinit/ansibench#coremark),
           [HINT](http://github.com/nfinit/ansibench#hint)_

-This repository packages a selection of ANSI C program sources useful for benchmarking a wide variety of systems and compilers, including a number of classic industry standard benchmarks as well as some more practical programs that can also be used as benchmarks.
+This repository packages a selection of ANSI (and some K&R) C program sources useful for benchmarking a wide variety of systems and compilers, including a number of classic industry standard benchmarks as well as some more practical programs that can also be used as benchmarks.

 All programs presented in this package are tested with GCC and HP C in ANSI mode to ensure they function as expected.

 Always remember that a benchmark is really only accurate for evaluating a system's performance on that very specific set of operations which don't